bkaestner/codewars-rules/rules/0100-Writing-a-kata.md

 Sometimes, you'll ask your user to provide the answer in a given format, or to use certain pre-defined values.
 Those values should be preloaded too.
-For the format, either a fixed format string (`printf` style) or a full-fledged wonders helps you to get rid of a bunch of troubles, like additional whitespace, ambiguous syntax and so on.
+For the format, either a fixed format string (`printf` style) or a full-fledged wonders helps you to get rid of a bunch of troubles, like additional white space, ambiguous syntax and so on.